Colour changing trees by a waterfall in central Ontario

 Algonquin Park is quite the trek, especially for those in the GTA.
 It’s about a 3.5-hour drive with no traffic!
 Thankfully, the Niagara Parkway offers stunning views of the Niagara River framed by colourful trees.

 On the outskirts of Niagara-on-the-Lakes downtown is Fort George.
 It is here that the Niagara River Recreation Trail starts.
-This 53 km trail is perfect for biking, walking, and scootering and offers plenty of picnic tables along the way for rest and taking in the beautiful scenery.
+This 53 km trail is perfect for fall hikes, biking, walking, and scootering and offers plenty of picnic tables along the way for rest and taking in the beautiful scenery.
 You may also find a winery or farm stand open along the way!

 For a panoramic view of the river and surrounding landscape, stop at Queenston Heights.
 This park offers plenty of trails, a playground, picnic tables and a sit-down restaurant.
 Little heads up, there is a fee to park.